mongodb/docs/source/includes/troubleshooting-onprem-installation.rst

 Why doesn't the monitoring server startup successfully?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Confirm the URI or IP address for the MMS On Prem service is stored
+Confirm the URI or IP address for the |mms| On Prem service is stored
 correctly in this property in the
 ``<install_dir>/conf/conf-mms.properties`` file: